bic-berkeley/psych-214-fall-2016/_sources/brisk_python.txt

 Dictionaries
 ************

-A dictionary is an unordered collection of key, value pairs.
+A dictionary is an unordered collection of key |--| value pairs.
 The *key* is something that identifies the element, and the *value* is the value corresponding to the particular key.